Skip to contents

 overwrite = TRUE, progress_bar = FALSE)

-The function returns a mop_projections object, which contains the paths to the directories where the results were saved.
-This object can be used with the import_projections() function to load the results.
+This application returns a mop_projections object, which contains the paths to the directories where the results were saved.
+This object can be used with the import_results() function to load the results.

 The results of the MOP analysis provide multiple perspectives on extrapolation risks.
-Each component of the mop_projections object captures a different aspect of the dissimilarity between environmental conditions in the calibration and projection areas.
+Each component a different aspect of the dissimilarity between training and projection environmental conditions.

-When importing results, you can specify the scenarios (e.g., “2081-2100” and “ssp585”) as well as the type of MOP results to load.
-By default, all available MOP types are imported, including:
+When importing results, you can specify the periods and scenarios (e.g., “2081-2100” and “ssp585”), as well as the type of MOP results to load.
+By default, all available MOP types are imported, these include: distances (if calculated), basic, simple, towards_high_end, towards_low_end, towards_high_combined, and towards_low_combined.

 future_period = "2081-2100",